Skip To Main Content

 A: The test will be administered prior to Spring Break.
 Exact times/dates will be coordinated at each Elementary site and communicated to their families in the next few weeks.

 A: For the 2025-26 year, all current middle school students will continue on their current pathway.
 Students currently in Course 1 Honors will take Course 2 Honors next year.
 Students currently in Course 2 Honors will take Integrated Math 1 next year.
-In the 2026-27 school year and moving forward, Course 1 and Course 2 Honors classes will sunset, replaced with the accelerated pathway program mirroring high school pathways.
+Course 1 Honors will sunset this year (2024-2025).
+After the 2025-2026 school year and moving forward, Course 2 Honors classes will sunset, replaced with the accelerated pathway program mirroring high school pathways.

 A: The honors courses at the middle school have been an option for an accelerated pathway.
 The new accelerated pathway model continues to provide the option for advanced coursework/acceleration while prioritizing the depth of understanding necessary for long-term success.
-Additionally, Integrated Math I and II are consistent with the high school courses allowing a positive transition to those programs.
+Additionally, Integrated Math I and II are consistent with the high school courses, facilitating a seamless placement into the high school math program.

-A: Challenge tests will not be offered for middle school courses, but upon entering high school students have additional opportunities to further their mathematical studies by challenging courses, and/or taking Dual Enrollment or Concurrent courses through the community college.
+A: After the Spring of 2025, challenge/placement tests will not be offered for middle school courses, but upon entering high school students have additional opportunities to further their mathematical studies by challenging courses, and/or taking Dual Enrollment or Concurrent courses through the community college.